 A grade of C or above is required in this course.
-Prerequisites: MGT210 or BUS 250, HRM 201, and MGT 306 This course will examine the strategic management process of achieving a company's objectives by evaluating the following components: mission, analysis of internal and external conditions, development of long-term goals and strategies, implementing strategies, and evaluating their results.
-Students will participate in a case study that is facilitated through a business strategy game.
+Prerequisites: MGT210 or BUS 250

+This course will examine the strategic management process of achieving a company's objectives by evaluating the following components: mission, analysis of internal and external conditions, development of long-term goals and strategies, implementing strategies, and evaluating their results.